Folasade-Ojo/Housing-Prediction/README.md

 ## Model Outputs and Metrics Explanation
 * **Mean**: 68121.6
 * **Adjusted R2**: 53%.
-This implies that the model can only explain about 53% of the variability in the output variable (price) and this implies that the model does not have a good fit.
+This implies that the model can only explain about 53% of the variability in the output variable (price) and does not have a good fit.
 The R2 is not considered since this is a multivariate model.
 + **MAE**: 12127.85.
 This value is greater than 10% of the mean.
 - **RMSE**: 15921.56.
 The root mean square error of the model is also greater than 10% of the mean.
 Since both the MAE and the RMSE are not within the 10% range, it implies that there is a large variance and an indication of the potential for outliers and skewness.